Luccas-Silva/chess_system_java/README.md

 # ♟ Chess System Java ♟
+### Ideia do Projeto:
-### O objetivo deste projeto é criar um jogo de xadrez funcional em Java.
+- O objetivo central deste projeto é desenvolver um jogo de xadrez plenamente funcional utilizando a linguagem de programação Java.

-## Start Game
+### Start Game:
 >  To start the game you have to go inside the *bin* folder and start Git Bash *and write "java application/Program"*

 ## Design do Jogo